A/N: I started this fic in 2007 and the last update was 2009. Now, in 2013, I'm writing this again.

 Mariku frowned.
 "I hurt you more than I thought."

 "I suppose you're right."
 He sounded calm, and Ryou breathed a small sigh of relief.
 The thing he had wanted to bring up was up.
-It hadn't been as painful as he had it feared.
+It hadn't been as painful as he had feared.
 Not expecting it, he jumped a little when Mariku touched his cheek.
-He had gotten a bit lost in thought himself.
+He had gotten lost in thought himself.

 "I should keep trying."
 Mariku's thumb traced Ryou's lips, causing a pleasant shiver to travel through him.
 It wasn't a disagreeable idea to let the gentle touch become more.
 The thought made his face warm and he wondered if he would ever stop having that reaction when it came to thoughts about their physical relationship.

 Mariku noticed, of course he did, and asked, "What are you thinking?"